Adithya-K-Shetty/Tindog/README.md

 # Tindog
-TinDog Website :- A static website made using  HTML/CSS/BootStrap
+A static website made using  HTML/CSS/BootStrap